WhiteSky-Labs/splunk-connector/README.md

 * CloudHub Runtime v3.5.2

 The Splunk Connector has been tested compatible with:
-* Splunk Enterprise v6.2
+* Splunk Enterprise v6.2 and v6.4
-* Splunk SDK for Java v1.3.0
+* Splunk SDK for Java v1.5.0

 If you are interested in support for other versions of MuleSoft's platforms or Splunk, please contact [support@whiteskylabs.com](mailto:support@whiteskylabs.com).